 After the first attack, Charles arranged for Isabeau to be co-guardian of the dauphin and the rest of the royal children.
 She shared her duties with the Dukes of Burgundy, Berry and Bourbon and her brother Louis.
 If Charles died before his son reached his majority, his uncle Louis of Orléans was to be regent.
 Louis would contend his regency powers extended to the times when Charles was unfit to govern during his illnesses.
 This was disputed by the Duke of Burgundy who considered himself the head of the government in the absence of the king.

 At times the king would exhibit violence towards Isabeau.
-It is a testament to her loyalty to him that when he was lucid, she would sleep with him.
+It is a testament to her loyalty that she would sleep with him when he was lucid.
 She bore more children after the onset of his illness.
 A daughter Marie was born in the summer of 1393.
 Marie was sent to a convent when she was four where she would become the prioress.
 A daughter Michelle was born in February of 1395.
 She would survive to marry Philip the Good, Duke of Burgundy.
 A son Louis was born in 1397.
 He would die in 1415.
 A son John was born in August of 1398.
 He married Jacqueline, Countess of Hainault but died with no issue in 1417.

 Isabeau’s tenth child was a daughter named Catherine.
 She would survive to marry King Henry V of England and have a child who became King Henry VI.
 After the death of Henry, she married Owen Tudor.
 Her son Edmund Tudor was the father of the man who would eventually become King Henry VII and the founder of the Tudor dynasty of kings of England.
 Isabeau’s next son Charles was born in February of 1403.
 He would inherit the throne of France and reign as Charles VII.
 Isabeau’s last child, a son name Philip was born in 1407 but only lived a few hours.
 Isabeau remained in contact with those children who married and left home.